ly774508966/vuframe-plugin-unity/README.md

 - Which shaders are supported in the Plug-In?
 For now we only support the following Shaders:
 -- Unity 4:  only Standard Shaders
--- Unity 5:  only Legacy Shaders
+-- Unity 5:  all Shaders that were available in Unity 4 (Legcy Shaders)
 - Why does the app crash when I open the 3D model?
 Memory Issues, too large or too many textures, too large/complicated meshes.
 - Is there an online documentation for the Unity Plugin?